How Many Cryptocurrencies are There In 2024?

-- Bitcoin has the highest current market cap at over $850 billion - more than double its closest rival Etherum
+- Bitcoin has the highest current market cap at over $650 billion - over 3x more its closest rival Ethereum

 - Together, Bitcoin and Ethereum have a market cap of almost 3x the size of the rest of the top 20 cryptocurrencies combined

 - The top five cryptocurrencies each have a market cap of over $30 billion

 - Only three of the top 20 cryptocurrencies have a per-token price higher than $1,000 - Bitcoin, Ethereum, and Wrapped Bitcoin